Tresor-Corp/pvpipe-gitops/charts/pvpipe/README-pgbouncer.md

 ## Overview

-PgBouncer acts as a lightweight connection pooler between the microservices and PostgreSQL database. **PgBouncer is enabled by default** to provide better performance and resource efficiency.
+PgBouncer acts as a lightweight connection pooler between the microservices and PostgreSQL database. **PgBouncer is enabled by default** using the production-ready Bitnami PgBouncer image to provide better performance and resource efficiency.
 All database connections from the microservices go through PgBouncer, which maintains a pool of connections to the actual PostgreSQL server.

 ## Architecture